How to Get Freelance Writing Experience as a New Writer: 5 Ways to Build Your Skills

 Guest posting is a brilliant way to build up your credibility as a new writer.
 Many popular websites with huge readerships need writers to contribute content.
 Most will not pay you, but you’re allowed a link in the article bio, to your blog or chosen social media account.

 Starting your own blog as a new writer helps to build a writing habit.
 It also gives you a place to store your articles to show off to prospective employers.
-When you apply for work, clients will want to check out your writing style and a blog is the perfect place.
+When you apply for work, clients will want to check out your writing style and a blog is a perfect place.

 You can start a blog on your writing website.
 Or start something completely different in a niche subject that interests you.